-Unkempt lawns, filled to the brim mail boxes, and unlit nights are just examples of ideal broadcasting of absence.
-According to various statistics, a majority of burglary are conducted by burglars nearby.
+Unkempt lawns, filled to the brim mailboxes, and unlit nights are just examples of ideal broadcasting of absence.
+According to various statistics, a majority of burglaries are conducted by burglars nearby.
 Publicising your absenteeism is therefore likely to attract thieves to your premises.

 Some of the measures you can take to fake the absence of people at home include; hiring someone to mow your lawns or a company to shovel ice if its winter.
 Installing timers to switch your lights and if possible other devices such as electronics to stimulate a human presence.
 Attending to your mailbox or stopping mail delivery for some time, and much more.

 Despite not guaranteeing 100% safety, well-trained dogs are great for guarding your home, especially while away on a short vacation.
 An edified dog, if sufficiently provided with basic needs such as food, shelter, and sanitary provisions to sustain it throughout the period you will be away can provide adequate security.
 Consequently, such a dog can deter thieves from breaking into your home or even alert your neighbours of anomalies.